top of page

 Fewer IRS Employees, More Responsibility on Taxpayers

-employees than last year.
+The IRS is entering the 2026 filing season with approximately 25% fewer employees than last year.
 More than 25,000 employees have departed through various workforce reduction programs, according to a Treasury Inspector General report.

 While the IRS has stated it is confident in its ability to manage the filing season, reduced staffing may lead to: